Sterling-Hebert/AirBnB/README.md

 This project is a clone of the popular vacation rental platform, Airbnb.
-The clone replicates key functionalities of the original site.
+The clone replicates key functionalities of the original sit.
 ---

 - **User Authentication**: Secure sign-up and login functionality.